aniteicristi/aniteicristi/README.md

 - 🤖 I am passionate about software that helps people.
 - ☕ I mostly do Mobile, Web & Backend development.
-- 📚 I am a final year student at the Technical University of Cluj-Napoca, faculty of Computer Science and Automation.
+- 📚 I graduated as a Computer Engineer from the Cluj-Napoca Technical University, Faculty of Automation and Computers.

 ## Find me on